 Advent Market at Gartenpalais Liechtenstein

-The tiny Adventmarkt im Gartenpalais Liechtenstein is a neighborhood gem.
-With just 15 stands set outside the 300-year-old Baroque Garden Palace Liechtenstein, the Advent Market offers a quiet environment to enjoy market festivities that are as far away from “touristy” as you can get.
-We visited on a weekend morning just after opening time, and it was filled with families out for a walk and couples enjoying a late morning glass of wine in the sun.
+The tiny Adventplatz at Palace Liechtenstein is a neighborhood gem.
+With just a handful of stands set outside the 300-year-old Baroque Garden Palace Liechtenstein, the Advent Market offers a quiet environment to enjoy market festivities that are as far away from “touristy” as you can get.

 While the market isn’t worth a trip to visit on its own, don’t miss it if you’re visiting the Garden Palace.
 The building holds one of the world’s premier private art collections with works by Rubens, Raphael, Rembrandt, and other masters.
 Public guided tours are available in German only.